How to Market Your Clinic Like a Big Brand

 5. Keep your branding consistent:

-One thing big brands do well is keep their branding consistent.
+One thing big brands do well is to keep their branding consistent.
 Think of the big brands you know and love - some of them are recognisable instantly just based on colour schemes.

 Even though you might not have thousands of clinics globally like some big brands in any industry do, consistent branding helps keep you recognisable anywhere.